 Or do pupils have family who work for the NHS?
 You can run this as a role play activity.
 Pupils assume a role in the NHS they have researched and others ask them questions to find out more.
-Example interview questions are provided in the Powerpoint.
+Example interview questions are provided in the Powerpoint, along with a video of NHS staff for inspiration.